 During the first two weeks of June, West Virginia conducts the Annual Statewide Scientific Seat Belt Usage Survey.
 In 2000 the usage rate was only 49.5 percent.
 In 2001, the rate rose to 52.7 percent.
 Following the June 2001 survey, West Virginia adopted the "Click It or Ticket" (CIOT) model in November 2001.
 With aggressive enforcement and paid media, West Virginia's rate jumped to 71.6 percent by November 2002.
 The Governor's Highway Safety Program (GHSP) has continued the Click It or Ticket campaign since that time and achieved an 87 percent seat belt usage rate in June 2009.
-The 2010 results are pending; however, it is expected to remain at or above the 2009 rate.
-More than 50 percent of the 243 law enforcement sites participated in the Click It or Ticket Campaign with activities that continue year round and on a sustained basis.
+The 2010 survey resulted in a 5.5% drop in use, down to 82%.
+It was unclear if this lower rate is a reflection of enforcement efforts, if the public is becoming immune to the Click It or Ticket message, or simply a fluke.
+The results of the 2011 CIOT campaign will provide more insight.
+Preliminary results indicate a seat belt use rate of approximately 87%.
+More than 50 percent of the 252 law enforcement sites participated in the Click It or Ticket Campaign with activities that continue year round and on a sustained basis.
 The GHSP Law Enforcement Liaison Office is responsible for the CIOT Campaign and the "LifeSavers" individual officer's incentive project.